Latin: Calathea ornata

 Calathea ornata grows well both in pots and open ground.
 In gardens with enough space they show well in big groups as a ground cover.

 As you can see in the two pictures above, Calathea ornata can show some variety in leaf color.
 Slightly reddish striped leaves like in the picture on the right show up when older plants are cut back, or make new shoots from their roots.
 A place in full shade might be an other stimulating factor.
 The leaves in the picture on the left have a length of 40 - 55 cm.
 The leaf surface is smooth and slightly shiny.
 The back side of the leaves have a purplish colour.
 Leaves have a spread position in the daytime and stand upright in the late afternoon and night.
 Older plants develop very long leaf stalks that can make them reach a height up to 2 meters.
+In my garden the plants do no grow higher than 1.2 meters.

 Latin: Calathea zebrina